-In my work, I use assemblage as a conceptual framework and a formal constraint.
-Making connections physical, I am exploring my condition as a graphic designer.
-Engaging in the making process and preparing content for production: type selection, formal investigation, concept development and physical output to establish the most specific and distilled presentation.
+As a conceptual framework and formal constraint, I use assemblage in making connections physical—exploring my condition as a graphic designer.
+I engage in the making process and prepare content for production: type selection, formal investigation, concept development and physical output to establish the most specific and distilled presentation.

-For content and commentary, I look to society or culture.
-Typography is ripped from mass media, co-opted and re-assembled into a new dialogue.
-Language that is battered, bruised, torn or tormented is re-assembled as a message that presents a separate interpretation.
-In pursuit of a metaphoric and literal objective, the process is both present in the making and observed in the result—my sensibilities on display.
-The work, inherently personal, a reflection of me.
+For content, I look to American society and culture.
+Typography is co-opted from mass media to empower a new dialogue.
+Language that is battered, bruised, torn and tormented is re-assembled in pursuit of a metaphoric and literal objective—the process observed in the making and the result.